TheDrawingCoder-Gamer/aoc-writeups/docs/2021/day01.md

 @:include(/inc/solutionHeader.md)

-The first two days I actually wrote my solution in Elixir but I quickly got tired of it.
-As a treat though, I've updated my Elixir code to a more sensible solution so it can stand alongside my scala.
+The first two days I actually wrote my solution in Elixir, but I quickly got tired of it.
+As a treat though, I've updated my Elixir code to a more sensible solution so it can stand alongside my Scala.

 ## Solution Summary